 The other one was not being used for anything other than to hold a few extra spice containers.
 I knew that I was going to do something to make this a usable space, and a knife organizer seemed like just the thing for me.

 Just as a reminder, these are the drawers that I have been working on in my kitchen.
 If you have been following my blog, then you know that my specialty is building cabinets and furniture.

-- 1/4″ planks cut to 12″ in length x width of drawer opening. (amount will vary)
+- 1/4″ planks* cut to 12″ in length x the width of the drawer opening. (amount will vary)

 - 1/4″ square dowel rods cut to 12″ lengths.

 - 5/8″ square dowel cut at 12″ lengths.

 - Food grade wood glue such as Titebond*